iesgn/openstack-debian-ansible/README.md

 openstack-debian-ansible
 ========================

-Ansible playbooks for installing OpenStack Newton on Debian stretch (testing) using debian official repos.
+Ansible playbooks for installing OpenStack Newton on Debian stretch using debian official repos.
 The steps taken follow a standard OpenStack deployment: [OpenStack Installation Guide for Ubuntu](http://docs.openstack.org/newton/install-guide-ubuntu/) with some minors modifications to use with Debian.

 The deployment schema selected is ["Classic with OpenvSwitch"](http://docs.openstack.org/mitaka/networking-guide/scenario-classic-ovs.html), instead of using linux bridges as explained in OpenStack Installation Guide.